 However, little is known about D amino acids in general, in contrast to their more common L forms.
 This is an emerging field of research.
 Up until recently, the existence and relevance of D amino acids were largely downplayed.

 Most human studies involve fairly small groups of people with limited diversity for important factors such as age, race, and gender.
 Studies of much larger human populations with greater demographic diversity are needed to verify and expand the research described in this article.

 Very little research has been done about the role of naturally–occurring D–Asp in women.
 Less research exists about the role of dietary D-Asp supplements in women.
 Thus, extensive research is still needed on large, diverse groups of women to verify the roles of dietary D-Asp supplements and naturally-occurring D-Asp in women.

+More studies involving women from numerous demographic backgrounds are needed to show how D-Asp affects female fertility.
 Caution must be used in extending conclusions from studies in men to D-Asp function in women.

 Research on D-Asp interactions with drugs and medications is lacking.
 However, the following should be noted: